 The Platform

 Enter a protein or small molecule.
-Get back a full proteome interaction network, functional annotations, pathway enrichment, and a predicted 3D structure.
-One query covers the entire human proteome.
+Generate a proteome-scale hypothesis map: predicted interactions, functional annotations, pathway enrichment, and a structure model for follow-up.

 The Problem